 The Community Alternative Program for Disabled Adults (CAP/DA) is North Carolina Medicaid's home and community based services waiver program.
 In this program, low-income, disabled state residents have an alternative to nursing home placement.
 Program participants remain in their private residences or receive care in the home of a friend or family.
 By offering medical and personal care services, North Carolina aims to increase the disabled and seniors' autonomy.
 The program also covers the cost of minor home adaptations that increase the independence or safety of the program participant.

 Another option if the applicant is married, is to transfer some of the applicant’s income to the non-applicant spouse.
 This is called the Monthly Maintenance Needs Allowance and is intended to prevent spousal impoverishment.
+As of 2020, as much as $3,216 / month can be transferred to the non-applicant spouse to bring his / her monthly income up to this level.
 Persons interested in this option should speak with a professional knowledgeable in NC Medicaid eligibility.